Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 3. Compliance

 Companies can lose control of how employees use data when they leave office environments.
-Employees abroad can also enter different data jurisdictions with new privacy requirements.
+Employees abroad can also enter different data jurisdictions with new privacy requirements—an often overlooked aspect of corporate travel safety.
 Both scenarios represent compliance risks.

 For example, the European Union’s GDPR rules restrict how workers use sensitive data such as personal information.
-It also requires robust data leak protection, with a hefty fine for compliance breaches.
+They also require robust data leak protection and impose hefty fines for compliance breaches.

 4. Poor email security

 Remote workers need to stay in touch with central offices and clients.
-However, staying in touch often entails large volumes of email traffic that create new security risks.
+However, staying in touch often entails large volumes of email traffic, which creates new security risks.

 It’s also possible to intercept or hijack email accounts without their owners’ knowledge.
-Strong email security and training are essential to lock down communications as workers travel the world.
+Strong email security and employee training are essential for corporate travel security.

 5. Password security